Daer314/Prueba/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build with Create React App

 ## Available Scripts